-In order to determine ability of a mechanical joint assembly to withstand axial load likely to be encountered in service without the connecting pipe from becoming detached, following pull-out test is to be carried out.
+In order to determine the ability of a mechanical joint assembly to withstand the axial loading likely to be encountered in service without the connecting pipe becoming detached, following pull-out test is to be carried out.

-Pipe length of suitable size is to be fitted to each end of the mechanical joints assembly test specimen.
+Pipes of suitable length are to be fitted to each end of the mechanical joint assembly test specimen.
 The test specimen is to be pressurized to design pressure.
-When pressure is attained, an external axial load is to be imposed with value calculated by the following formula:
+When pressure is attained, an external axial load is to be imposed with value calculated using the following formula: